Owning 101: Five Things to Consider When Saving for Your First Home

 A lot of factors go into buying your first home.
 While the process might seem daunting at first glance, taking a few preparatory steps like saving for a down payment, knowing your budget and applying for the right loans, will help make the next steps seem a little less scary and more manageable.
 By working with a Coldwell Banker Preferred agent who knows the market and understands your goals, you will have expert guidance throughout the process.

-For more information about buying or selling a home in the communities of the Greater Philadelphia area and the Delaware Valley, visit Coldwell Banker Preferred online at www.coldwellbankerhomes.com/philadelphia.This post is a sponsored collaboration between Coldwell Banker Preferred and Philadelphia magazine's advertising department.
+For more information about buying or selling a home in the communities of the Greater Philadelphia area and the Delaware Valley, visit Coldwell Banker Preferred online at www.coldwellbankerhomes.com/philadelphia.This is a paid partnership between Coldwell Banker Preferred and Philadelphia Magazine's City/Studio